TheIronYard-humdrum/w1-Project/README.md

 ---

 ##### Normal Mode
-* Used this tool.
+* Used <ul> instead of <nav> to create layout for Plan Specs.
-* Used that tool.
+* Border Radius, Forms, Buttons.
-* Had this problem, fixed it this way.
+* Problem of Scrolling Background - Solved by using CSS to style 'background-image: url("./background.jpg")' instead of 'img' tag in HTML.

 ##### Hard Mode
 * Used this tool.